id/emqx-docs/en_US/index.md

 ## Deployment Modes and Edition Comparison

-EMQ provides three deployment options for EMQX: two managed services (EMQX Cloud Serverless and EMQX Dedicated Cloud) and one self-hosted option (EMQX Enterprise).
+EMQ provides three deployment options for EMQX: two managed services (EMQX Serverless and EMQX Dedicated) and one self-hosted option (EMQX Enterprise).
 To help you choose the best deployment option for your requirements, the following table lists a comparison of feature support across different deployment types.
 For a comparison of supported features in detail, refer to [Feature Comparison](./getting-started/feature-comparison.md).

 <table>
 <thead>
   <tr>
-    <th colspan="2">Self Hosted</th>
+    <th colspan="1">Self-Hosted</th>
     <th colspan="2">MQTT as a Service</th>
   </tr>
 </thead>
 <tbody>
   <tr>
     <td>EMQX Enterprise</td>
-    <td>EMQX Cloud Serverless</td>
+    <td>EMQX Serverless</td>
-    <td>EMQX Dedicated Cloud</td>
+    <td>EMQX Dedicated</td>
   </tr>
   <tr>
     <td><a href="https://www.emqx.com/en/apply-licenses/emqx">Get a Free Trial License</a></td>